 You know, I'm done with professional football.

-I really I've I'm uh look, I'm just had it.
+I really, look, I'm just at it.

-It's just I don't think the NFL understands the magnitude of the players taking a knee during our anthem and what impact it has had on people's mindset about football.
+It's just, I don't think the NFL understands the magnitude of the players taking a knee during our anthem and what impact it has had on people's mindset about football.

-And you know, when the Jets new owner, you know, I guess Woody Johnson's what, nephew, grandson, whoever it happens to be, says, who was it?
+And, you know, when the Jets' new owner, you know, I guess Woody Johnson's, what, nephew, grandson, whoever it happens to be, says, who was it?

 Put it up.